argilla-io/argilla/docs/_source/practical_guides/annotate_dataset.md

 #### Token Classification
 ![Token classification record](../../_static/reference/webapp/features-tokclass_record.png)

 For token classification datasets, you can highlight words (tokens) in the text and annotate them with a label.
 Under the hood, the highlighting takes advantage of the `tokens` information in the [Token Classification data model](../python/python_client.rst#Argilla.client.models.TokenClassificationRecord).
+For this task, predictions are shown as underlines.
+You can validate the predictions (or the absence of them) by pressing the _Validate_ button.

 To remove specific labels, hover over the highlights and press the _X_ button or double-click directly on the colored area.
 You can also click the _Clear_ button to remove all annotations in the record.

 After modifying a record, either by adding or removing annotations, its status will change to _Pending_.
 When you have finished your annotation of the whole record, click *Validate* to save the changes.
 The status will change to *Validated* in the upper left corner of the record card.
 Alternatively, you can use the *Reset* button to discard your changes and recover the previous state of the record.
 If you want to discard the record from the dataset, click *Discard*.

-For this task, predictions are shown as underlines.
-You can also validate the predictions (or the absence of them) by pressing the _Validate_ button.

-If you make any changes or clear the predictions/annotations, the status will change to _Pending_.
-You can then click _Validate_ to save the changes or _Reset_ to revert them and restore the previous status.

 #### Text2Text
 ![Text2Text record](../../_static/reference/webapp/features-text2text_record.png)
 For Text2Text datasets, there is a text box available for drafting or editing annotations.
 If a record has one or more predictions, the prediction with the highest score will be pre-filled.
-You can empty the text field by clicking the *Clear* button.

-Remember to validate to save your changes after editing or drafting your annotation.
-Alternatively, you can discard your changes and revert to the previous state of the record using the *Reset* button.

-After validating your annotation, predictions can still be accessed in the prediction panel on the right side of the record card.

-If you want to discard the record from the dataset, click *Discard*.

-The prediction and its score will appear in a text box below the main text.
 You can validate the prediction by clicking on the *Validate* button or edit the text making the changes directly in the text box.
 If you make any changes, the status will change to *Pending* and you will need to press shift+Enter or click the *Validate* button to save the changes.
-You can also click the *Clear* button to start writing from scratch or *Reset* to undo your changes and restore the previous status.
+After validating, predictions can still be accessed in the prediction panel on the right side of the record card.

+Alternatively, you can discard your changes and revert to the previous state of the record using the *Reset* button or empty the text field by clicking the *Clear* button.
+If you want to discard the record from the dataset, click *Discard*.

 ### Search and filter records
 #### Filters